js-advancers/learning-javascript-together/README.md

     - Small learning group creates a intimacy that
       _ Helps learning next to each other while
       _ Helping to be brave admitting to have gaps

+    - Our biggest accomplishment as a group has been participating in teams in the Hackathon that Zac planned for participants of the JS Bootcamp.
+Six of us paired up in twos and each created Single Page Apps using the WordPress API and custom Gutenberg blocks.
+    - Collaborating on these larger projects strengthened our bond as a group, deepened our skills and influenced the way the whole group collaborates in the study group using github.

 6) How has being part of this group helped?
     - It helped us to keep up with learning